 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 58 236 5 H2A Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 12,985 \$ 12,620 \$ 7,103 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ O \$ O \$ O
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial n and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 224 1 H2A o) Average dollar amount of institutional non-need-bas scholarship and grant aid awarded to students in lin 5 12 893 \$ 19,758 \$ 3,606

+H2A P) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ O \$ O \$ O who started at your institution as first- time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.